 IBMYP SUBJECT CHOICES

-ARIS’s Core Purpose is “inspire, empower and transform for a better world” and the IBO Mission Statement focuses on developing students “who help to create a better and more peaceful world through intercultural understanding and respect”.
+ARIS’s Core Purpose is “inspire, empower and transform for a better world”.
+The IBO Mission Statement focuses on developing students “who help to create a better and more peaceful world through intercultural understanding and respect”.

-In Year 9 MYP 3 students will make their subject selections for the courses they would like to study in MYP 4 & 5.
-The curriculum in MYP is designed to be rigorous, relevant, international-minded and promoting the development of Principled students.
+In Year 9, MYP 3 students will make their subject selections for the courses they would like to study in MYP 4 & 5.
+The curriculum in MYP is designed to be rigorous, relevant, and international-minded and promote the development of Principled students.
 This is not an easy decision.
 Your support is vital to ensure your child makes the appropriate decisions.

 At ARIS, we are opting to implement the IBMYP eAssessment at the end of Year 11 (MYP 5) for all our students as it provides a highly recognized and valued qualification that is accepted for Secondary School transfer or University Acceptance in many places around the world.
 The IBMYP eAssessment is an external examination regulated by OFQUAL(UK).
 This international qualification guarantees schools, students, parents, universities and government bodies that MYP eAssessments are fair, reliable and accessible.
 Our MYP 4 & 5 Curricular Programme not only prepares ARIS students for the eAssessment, but it is also designed to help prepare students for entering the IBDP in Years 12 & 13.
 Our course selections mirror subjects students can select in the DP Programme.

 At ARIS, all MYP Students are expected to take at least one full year of a course in each of the 8 Subject Groups.
-We are providing you with an MYP Subject Group Course Description Handbook; we encourage you to read through Handbook to better understand options for some of the Subject Groups.
-In addition to enrolling in 1 Subject per Group, students may select second subjects from 1 or more groups; the second subject may be limited by the subject combinations that will be taught at the same time.
+We are providing you with an MYP Subject Group Course Description Handbook; we encourage you to read through the Handbook better to understand options for some of the Subject Groups.
+In addition to enrolling in 1 Subject per Group, students may select a second subject from 1 or more groups; the second subject may be limited by the subject combinations that will be taught simultaneously.